Kolmogorov and Wasserstein Distances between Max-Stable Distributions: Main results

-via the inf–argmax selectors of Lemma~\ref{lem:Psi-general}.\\ Our first result bounds the Kolmogorov distance in terms of (i) a Wasserstein distance between the (powered) de Haan representers and (ii) the TV distance of angular measures.\\ We also give a convenient bound in terms of the $\Psi$–decomposition.
+Our first result bounds the Kolmogorov distance by either a Wasserstein distance between de Haan representers or a total-variation distance between angular measures.
+Admissible gauges and their angular measures were defined in Subsection~\ref{subsec:positive-gauge-spheres}.